data-mechanics/course-2016-fal-proj/ggelinas/README.md

 may have moderate relationship in affecting each other.
 The high p-value suggests that it would support the hypothesis.

-In regards to hospital locations, computing the difference between hospitals and crime supported our original hypothesis that hospitals are located near crime.
-Show in the map above, hospitals in downtown Boston show very acute distances.
+In regards to hospital locations, computing the distance between hospitals and crime supported our original hypothesis that hospitals are located near crime areas.
+Shown in the map above, hospitals in downtown Boston show very acute distances.
 However, stretching out towards the outskirts of the city limits distance does tend to increase between the optimal k-means cluster and the original hospital location.